arashghezavati/Document-Vectorization-Service/README.md

 MIT License – Feel free to use and modify! 🎉

 ## 🎯 What's New?
+- ✅ Document upload functionality directly from the UI
+- ✅ Dynamic collection management in the dropdown menu
+- ✅ Ability to search across all document categories at once
-- ✅ Chatbot UI for direct interaction (no Postman needed).
+- ✅ Professional Chatbot UI with modern design and branding
+- ✅ Document category filtering for targeted information retrieval
+- ✅ Quick question buttons for common queries
+- ✅ Chat transcript saving functionality
-- ✅ CORS-enabled API to support web frontends.
+- ✅ CORS-enabled API to support web frontends
-- ✅ Improved AI responses using Google Gemini.
+- ✅ Improved AI responses using Google Gemini
-- ✅ Three structured documents to simulate real-world business cases.
+- ✅ Three structured documents to simulate real-world business cases

 ## 🔍 Troubleshooting
 - If you encounter issues with the virtual environment, try creating a new one: